bunelr/discrete-optimization-assignment/README.md

 * You should also change the password in the `config.py` file.
 * Before the first run, you may have to create an empty halloffame file and submission directory: `echo "{}" > halloffame.json && mkdir submission`

+* There is some basic monitoring going on, if you want to use it, you can install an Agent from Datadog.
+It is not required.